maxcroasdale/maxcroasdale.github.io/content/architecture/front-room/index.md

 ![](/images/9419.jpeg)

-e not rewarded alas: a 12 hour stint of the most messy and humid toiling one Saturday returned qustionable results.
+Our first big job was to attempt to clean the beams of paint and grime.
+We were not rewarded alas: a 12 hour stint of the most messy and humid toiling one Saturday returned questionable results.
 Therefore we've employed professionals to do this job.